Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 3.3.
 Run the application
 Run [03-resource-server].

-Use web browser to access `http://localhost:8081`.
+Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8081`.
 It should return 401.
 Because now we do not have authority to access this resource-server.
 In the next section, we will use OAuth2 client to access this resource-server.

 ## 3.4.
 Homework